bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 currently `NULL`.
 This will be assigned later when the routing table is looked up.

 #### `Questions`
-1. Where and when is the device's network name space `dev` initialized.
+1. Where and when is the device's network name space `dev` initialized?
-2. MAYBE ANSWERED: What are the values of `indev` and `outdev`?

 ```c
 /**
  *	nf_hook - call a netfilter hook
  *